wbnns/learnhowtocode/deep-dives/ruby-on-rails/basics/asset-pipeline.md

 This is good because we're now specifically targeting containers used by User pages.

-The same principle applies to javascript, though I won't cover it here because that's material for a later course.
+The same principle applies to javascript, though we won't cover it here because that's material for a later course.

 So anytime you want to make only a portion of your stylesheets or javascript code available to a specific set of views, try namespacing it.